 Sleeping Should Be Easy: How did you get into running?
 How would you compare yourself now to when you first started?

 Erika: I ran off and on since college, running a couple of miles here and there.
 It wasn’t until after having my daughter that I took exercise seriously.
 Needing to shed the beloved “baby weight” I had gained during pregnancy, I joined Strollers Strides, a group fitness class designed for mamas.
-The group happened to have a couple of runners, and I decided that it would be a great idea to get back into running.
+The group happened to have a couple of runners, and I wanted to get back into running.
 On a whim, I signed up for the Tinkerbell Half Marathon at Disneyland.
 At this point I could barely run comfortably for 2 minutes, and the race was only seven months away.

 During my training, I signed up for a shorter 10k and realized how much I enjoyed running, so I kept signing up for more races.
 It can definitely become an addiction.